rpetrano/docker-full-host-virt/README.md

 This is intended for sysadmins, as it's takes effort to set up but makes it easy to use afterwards.

+Make sure to checkout a branch for a distribution specific files.

 Installation
 ============